 - Avoid cigarette smoke and polluted air.
-Tobacco smoke and other pollutants can irritate and inflame your lungs and nasal passages.
+Tobacco smoke and air contaminants can irritate and inflame your lungs and nasal passages.

 - Use a humidifier.
-If the air in your home is dry, such as it is if you have forced-air heat, adding moisture to the air may help prevent sinusitis.
-Be sure the humidifier stays clean and free of mold with regular, thorough cleaning.
+If the air in your home is dry, such as it is if you have forced hot air heat, adding moisture to the air may help prevent sinusitis.
+Be sure to keep the humidifier clean and free of mold with regular, thorough cleaning.

 - Sinusitis.
 American Academy of Allergy, Asthma & Immunology. http://www.aaaai.org/conditions-and-treatments/allergies/sinusitis.aspx.
 Accessed Jan.
 11, 2016.